-This summer the New Zealand Transport Agency is rolling out an exciting new campaign to boost cycling all across the country.
+This summer the New Zealand Transport Agency is rolling out this campaign to boost cycling all across the country again.
 It's a great time to ride bikes in NZ with tailored guidance and tips, a friendly workplace competition, and lots of great prizes on offer.

 Get handy tips on feeling more confident on a bike, including on buying and maintaining a bike.
 You can also get help to overcome a barrier to riding or to help boost your motivation!